Research Experience for Teachers (RET)

 - Smithsonian badge which allows you to access museums through the staff entrance and receive a discount in all Smithsonian museum stores

-- 6 weeks engaging in research and professional development activities (July 5-August 12) occurring both remotely and on the SERC campus
+- 6 weeks engaging in research and professional development activities (June 28-August 9) occurring both remotely and on the SERC campus

-- Up to 2 weeks to develop and participate in activities (i.e., attending a conference with your lab mentor, presenting your work at SERC) during the school year
+- Up to 2 weeks to develop and participate in activities (i.e., attending a conference with your lab mentor, presenting your work at SERC) during the school year.
+You will be asked to come to SERC to share information about how you implemented content related to your summer experience during the spring.
+You will also be expected to submit a final, classroom-tested version of any lesson plans and associated content by the end of the 2023-2024 school year.

-- Priority given to teachers from Anne Arundel County Public Schools, Prince George’s, and Washington DC Public Schools.
+- Priority given to teachers from Anne Arundel County Public Schools and Prince George’s County Public Schools in Maryland, and Washington DC Public Schools.

-Access the program application here.
-Applications are due by March 19.
-Applicants will be notified of decisions by April 8.
-You can view the form as a Word document below if you would like to preview it before you start working on the actual form.
+You can view the questions NSF portion of the form here.
+You can view the questions from the Additional Questions or Materials section as a Word document below if you would like to preview it before you start working on the actual form.